jubalh/awesome-os/README.md

 * [Sortix](https://sortix.org/) - Hobby OS in C and C++ by *Jonas 'Sortie' Termansen*
 * [Syllable](http://syllable.metaproject.frl/) - Successor of AtheOS, Syllable is designed in the tradition of the Amiga and BeOS, but built using many parts from the GNU project and Linux.
 * [TempleOS](https://github.com/minexew/TempleOS) - Religious OS :-)
-* [TETRIS-OS](https://github.com/jdah/tetris-os) - An operating system, but it only plays Tetris.
 * [ToaruOS](https://github.com/klange/toaruos) - Hobby operating system from scratch
 * [Týndur](http://www.tyndur.org/) - Hobby operating system build by the Lowlevel community.
 Written in C and Pascal
 * [Ultron OS](https://github.com/aswinmohanme/ultronOS) - x86 Operating System written in C++, High School Project